 To further that goal, the park and our partners at the Newark Earthworks Center and Fort Ancient State Memorial are working on a World Heritage nomination, known as the Hopewell Ceremonial Earthworks.
 Inscription on the World Heritage list identifies a site or sites as being among the most significant in World.
 The list includes such well known places as the Pyramids of Egypt, Stonehenge, the Great Wall of China, and the Great Barrier Reef.
 The preserved Hopewell Culture sites were added to the World Heritage tentative list in 2008 along with two other sites in Ohio, Serpent Mound and a group of sites important for the invention of airplane in the Dayton area.
 Now we are preparing the nomination to be considered on a World stage.
 Making this international list should raise the recognition and interest in the Hopewell culture, and as a result, bring more visitors to the area.

 The park is also trying to reach out to the public beyond those who can physically visit the park.
-This website has new features including video presentations, and we are reaching out through social media such as Facebook, Twitter & Instagram.
+This website has new features including video presentations, and we are reaching out through online sources such as Facebook, Twitter & Instagram.
 Take a moment to "like" us or follow us through social media.

 I invite you to visit the park, either in person or on-line, and have an "I didn't know that" moment that leads to a deeper understanding of America's past.